grafana/tempo/docs/tempo/website/setup/set-up-test-app/_index.md

 You'll need:

-* Grafana Enterprise 9.0.0 or higher
+* Grafana 9.0.0 or higher
 * Microservice deployments require the Tempo querier URL, for example: `http://query-frontend.tempo.svc.cluster.local:3200`

 Refer to [Deploy Grafana Enterprise on Kubernetes](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/#deploy-grafana-on-kubernetes) if you are using Kubernetes.
 Otherwise, refer to [Install Grafana](https://grafana.com/docs/grafana/latest/installation/) for more information.